-When items are not available through the Summit catalog, you may submit an interlibrary loan request.
+When items are not available through Summit, you may submit an interlibrary loan request.
 Books, copies of periodical articles, dissertations, conference proceedings, and other materials needed for research may be borrowed from other libraries around the world.
 To submit an interlibrary loan request, use your ILLiad account.

 If you need an article quickly and there is no time to get it on interlibrary loan, the library offers a document delivery service.
 Journal articles can be delivered within 1 to 3 working days, depending on the journal title.
 The service cost is $2 per article, which may be charged to your department.

 Interlibrary Loan and Document Delivery may be requested directly from many database ILL links or from your ILLiad account.

 To check-out materials, faculty must present a valid University picture I.D. card at the Circulation desk.
 Cards are issued through the Conference & Dining Services office in the Wheelock Student Center.